OpenEvalProject/evals/manuscripts/elife-55729/v1/manuscript.md

 These data show that GABA-A receptors act mechanistically through both depolarization of the axonal membrane as well as a change in the input resistance that leads to shunting inhibition.
 These two effects combine to slow and shorten dopaminergic action potentials.

-## GABA-A receptor-mediated inhibition of axonal calcium signals increases with propagation distance
+### GABA-A receptor-mediated inhibition of axonal calcium signals increases with propagation distance

 Our data show a clear inhibitory effect of axonal GABA-A conductance on dopamine release that differs from the excitatory actions of GABA-A receptors observed in most central axons.
 As a possible explanation for their distinctive responses, dopamine neuron axons in the dorsal striatum are distinguished by their very thin diameters and highly branched structure (Matsuda et al., 2009).
 Under some circumstances, this feature may present a challenge for spike propagation following the GABA-A increase in shunting inhibition.

 We therefore set out to determine the influence of GABA-A receptors on signals that have propagated through the extreme architecture of the dopaminergic neuron terminals.
-To test this, a burst of activity was evoked in axons using a bipolar electrode placed in the caudal striatum (closer to the main trunk of the axon) and axonal calcium signals were imaged distal to the site of stimulation in the rostral striatum (x- ~ 690 ± 73.1 µm, Figure 5A–C).
-We found that calcium signals evoked by electrical stimulation in the caudal striatum and imaged distally in the rostral striatum were significantly inhibited by GABA-A receptor activation (Figure 5C, muscimol x-=36.4 ± 14.3% of baseline; Šidák’s post-hoc test t(4)=4.4; p=0.034; n=5 slices).
-By contrast, calcium signals evoked by local stimulation (x- ~ 100 ± 29.2 µm between stimulator and imaging site, Figure 5D–I) were not significantly affected by bath perfusion of muscimol (10 µM).
-This was true for axonal calcium signals evoked by local stimulation of the caudal striatum (Figure 5F, muscimol x-=95.0 ± 8.4% of baseline; Šidák’s post-hoc test t(4)=0.52; p=0.95; n=5 slices) and the rostral striatum (Figure 5I, muscimol x-=96.1 ± 3.2% of baseline; Šidák’s post-hoc test t(7)=1.2; p=0.61; n=8 slices).
+To test this, a burst of activity was evoked in axons using a bipolar electrode placed in the caudal striatum (closer to the main trunk of the axon) and axonal calcium signals were imaged distal to the site of stimulation in the rostral striatum ($x-$ ~ 690 ± 73.1 µm, Figure 5A–C).
+We found that calcium signals evoked by electrical stimulation in the caudal striatum and imaged distally in the rostral striatum were significantly inhibited by GABA-A receptor activation (Figure 5C, muscimol $x-$=36.4 ± 14.3% of baseline; Šidák’s post-hoc test t(4)=4.4; p=0.034; n=5 slices).
+By contrast, calcium signals evoked by local stimulation ($x-$ ~ 100 ± 29.2 µm between stimulator and imaging site, Figure 5D–I) were not significantly affected by bath perfusion of muscimol (10 µM).
+This was true for axonal calcium signals evoked by local stimulation of the caudal striatum (Figure 5F, muscimol $x-$=95.0 ± 8.4% of baseline; Šidák’s post-hoc test t(4)=0.52; p=0.95; n=5 slices) and the rostral striatum (Figure 5I, muscimol $x-$=96.1 ± 3.2% of baseline; Šidák’s post-hoc test t(7)=1.2; p=0.61; n=8 slices).
 Therefore, these data show that calcium signals in dopaminergic neuron axons of the striatum are most greatly affected by GABA-A receptor activation under conditions involving action potentials that propagate long distances throughout the axonal arbor.

 ![Figure 5.](https://cdn.elifesciences.org/articles/55729/elife-55729-fig5-v1.jpg)

 **Figure 5.:** Stimulation-evoked calcium signals in dopamine neuron axons imaged either at the site of stimulation, or distal to the site of stimulation.
 (A) Experimental setup diagram.
 (B) Stimulation-evoked GCaMP6f signals in control (black) and in response to muscimol bath application (green).
 (C) Time course showing a significant effect of bath applied muscimol for GCaMP6f signals imaged in the rostral striatum, stimulated caudally (~690 ± 73.1 µm between stimulation and imaging, n = 5; *p=0.034).
 (D) Experimental setup diagram.
 E) Stimulation-evoked GCaMP6f signals in control (black) and in response to muscimol bath application (green).
 (F) Time course showing no significant effect of bath applied muscimol for GCaMP6f signals imaged near to the site of stimulation in the caudal striatum (~100 ± 29.2 µm between stimulation and recording, n = 5, p=0.95).
 (G) Experimental setup diagram.
 H) Stimulation-evoked GCaMP6f signals in control (black) and in response to muscimol bath application (green).
 (I) Time course showing no significant effect of bath applied muscimol for GCaMP6f signals imaged near to the site of stimulation in the rostral striatum (<100 µm between stimulation and recording, n = 8, p=0.61).
 In these experiments, Hexamethonium Chloride (200 µM; Figure 6A–F) or DhβE (1 µM; Figure 6G–I), sulpiride (1 µM), atropine (30 nM), and CGP 55845 (200 nM) were used to block nAChRs, D2Rs, mAChRs, and GABA-BRs respectively.
-Figure 5—source data 1.Figure 5.

-## Benzodiazepines enhance tonic GABA activity on dopamine neuron axons
+### Benzodiazepines enhance tonic GABA activity on dopamine neuron axons

 Benzodiazepines constitute a class of allosteric modulators that act on GABA-A receptors to enhance GABA-mediated currents.
 Much is known about the somatic mechanisms regulating the effects of benzodiazepines in dopamine neurons (Reynolds et al., 2012; Tan et al., 2010; Tan et al., 2011); but less is known about direct axonal effects of these drugs.
 Studies examining the effect of benzodiazepines on dopamine release showed these effects are likely mediated through GABA-B receptors, and indirectly involved GABA-A receptors on non-dopaminergic neurons (Brodnik et al., 2019).
 We therefore sought to determine the contribution of GABA-A receptors on dopamine neuron axons to the effects of diazepam.